 In managing interest rate risk the Company aims to reduce the impact of short-term fluctuations on the Company's earnings.
 Changes in interest rates will have an impact on profit.
-For the year ended 31 March 2022 it is estimated that a general increase of 1.00% in interest rates on its cash and cash equivalents would have increased the Company's profit before income tax by approximately \$19,747 (2021: a decrease of \$45).
+For the year ended 31 March 2023 it is estimated that a general increase of 1.00% in interest rates on its cash and cash equivalents would have increased the Company's profit before income tax by approximately \$23,910 (2022: increase of \$19,747).